KivalEvan/BeatSaber-JSMap/README.md

 - Strip some of the features as plugin/extension allowing for modular and lightweight system
 - Add more helper for Chroma and Noodle Extensions
 - Overload function for less function clutter (but more complex)
-- Make top-level function a regular function instead of arrow function
 - Bundle script